Apple AirPods Max over-ear headphones are official (and very expensive)

 The H1 chip in each of the ear cups supposedly has ten audio 'cores' capable of nine billion operations per second, and it's here, that Apple powers its audio technologies.
 Adaptive EQ works to adjust the sound to the fit and seal of the ear cushions by measuring (and adjusting) the sound signal in real-time, while spatial audio aims to deliver an immersive soundstage for content recorded in 5.1, 7.1 and Dolby Atmos surround sound by using the headphones' gyroscope and accelerometer to track the motion of a user’s head and remap the audio field accordingly.

-Noise cancellation comes courtesy of four microphones in each ear cup – three outward-facing to detect environmental noise, and one inside to monitor the sound reaching the listener’s ear – and Transparency mode allows users to simultaneously listen to music while hearing the environment around them.
+Noise-cancelling comes courtesy of four microphones in each ear cup – three outward-facing to detect environmental noise, and one inside to monitor the sound reaching the listener’s ear.
+Transparency mode allows users to simultaneously listen to music while hearing the environment around them.

 Audio Sharing allows users to share audio between two sets of AirPods (whether that be the AirPods Max, AirPods Pro or AirPods) on iPhone, iPad, iPod touch, or Apple TV 4K.